JavirtanLabs/TitleClip/README.md

 ✔ Any modifications or derivative works **must** also be licensed under GPL-3.0.
 ✔ You **cannot** turn this software or its derivatives into proprietary software.

-📄 Full license text can be found in the `LICENSE` file in this repository.
+📄 Full license text(LICENSE) file in this repository.

 ---

 ### **🤝 Contributing to the Project**

 We welcome contributions to improve the plugin!
 Here’s how you can help:
-✔ Report issues or suggest improvements in the GitHub Issues section.
+✔ Report issues or suggest improvements in the GitHub [Issues](https://github.com/JavirtanLabs/TitleClip/issues) section.
 ✔ Help refine and expand translations.
 ✔ Provide feedback on usability and performance.

 All contributions should maintain the lightweight, user-friendly nature of the plugin.